awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles.md

 AWS Systems Manager uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Systems Manager\.
 Service\-linked roles are predefined by Systems Manager and include all the permissions that the service requires to call other AWS services on your behalf\.

 A service\-linked role makes setting up Systems Manager easier because you don’t have to manually add the necessary permissions\.
 Systems Manager defines the permissions of its service\-linked roles, and unless defined otherwise, only Systems Manager can assume its roles\.
-The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.
+The defined permissions include the trust policy and the permissions policy, and that permissions policy can't be attached to any other IAM entity\.

 For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.

 ## Service\-Linked Role Permissions for Systems Manager<a name="slr-permissions"></a>

-Systems Manager uses the service\-linked role named **AWSServiceRoleForAmazonSSM** – AWS Systems Manager uses this IAM service role to manage AWS resources on your behalf\.
+Systems Manager uses the service\-linked role named AWSServiceRoleForAmazonSSM – AWS Systems Manager uses this IAM service role to manage AWS resources on your behalf\.

 The AWSServiceRoleForAmazonSSM service\-linked role trusts only ssm\.amazonaws\.com to assume this role\.

+Currently, only two Systems Manager capabilities use the service\-linked role:
-Only Systems Manager Inventory requires a service\-linked role\.
++ Inventory requires a service\-linked role\.
 The role enables the system to collect Inventory metadata from tags and Resource Groups\.
++ The Maintenance Window capability can optionally use the service\-linked role\.
+The role enables the Maintenance Window service to run maintenance tasks on target instances\.
+Note that this can also be achieved by using an IAM Maintenance Window role instead\.
+For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.

 The AWSServiceRoleForAmazonSSM service\-linked role permissions policy allows Systems Manager to complete the following actions on all related resources:
 + `ssm:CancelCommand`